-However, this cost can fluctuate from person to person depending on the applicant’s pre-existing conditions, age, gender, and policy amount.
+However, this burial insurance cost can fluctuate from person to person depending on the applicant’s pre-existing conditions, age, gender, and the policy amount.

 Final expense coverage is a type of whole life insurance.
 It was built to provide seniors an affordable way to cover their final burial expenses.
 This no-exam life insurance program for seniors is one of the cheapest life coverage options.

-It is considered one of the more affordable plan options because of its flexibility in the death benefit amount.
+It is considered one of the more affordable plan options because of its flexibility in the death benefit.
 Burial insurance ranges from $1,000 – $40,000 in coverage, while other types of whole life and term life protection begin at $50,000.